act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

   This rule checks that each ARIA state or property has a valid value.
 accessibility_requirements:
   aria11:state_prop_values:
-    title: ARIA 1.1, 6.3 Valaues for States and Properties
+    title: ARIA 1.1, 6.3 Values for States and Properties
     forConformance: true
     failed: not satisfied
     passed: satisfied